AriFordsham/GHCWiki/building/porting.md

-If your system uses a different object file format, then you have to write a linker -- good luck! [ Internet Marketing](http://www.optimaweb.co.id)[ Jasa SEO](http://www.optimaweb.co.id/jasa-seo)[ Iklan Online](http://www.optimaweb.co.id/iklan-online-google-adwords)[ Bisnis Online Lokal](http://www.optimaweb.co.id/bisnis-online-lokal)
+If your system uses a different object file format, then you have to write a linker -- good luck!